top of page

 Dance and Music

-Joseph Soh Ngwa, a master drum instructor, teaches hand and finger placement on the drum and basic traditional percussion rhythms to children and youth in schools, summer programs, workshops, and community centers.
-His work supports cognitive, physical, and social development in a positive learning environment.
-He inspires children and youth to experience drumming as a means of creative expression, to relieve stress, and channel intense emotions.
-This process promotes self-awareness, cooperation, patience, self-confidence and self-worth.
+• Joseph Soh Ngwa, a master drum instructor, teaches hand and finger techniques and traditional percussion rhythms to children and youth in schools, workshops, and community programs.
+His teaching fosters cognitive, physical, and social development, encouraging creative expression, stress relief, emotional channeling, and building self-awareness, cooperation, patience, confidence, and self-worth.